 But what should you look for when choosing a BI tool for Snowflake?

-When considering a Business Intelligence (BI) tool for Snowflake, there are ten key features to look in your evaluation process:
+When considering a business intelligence tool for Snowflake, there are ten key features to look in your evaluation process:

 1. Handles large volumes of data efficiently